 To mark their 20th anniversary, Timberwise organised a design competition for new Twise products.
 Powerwise was selected as the winner out of 140 proposals by a jury headed by the Kaj Franck laureate designer Tapio Anttila.

-Powerwise, along with the other winning designs, is slated for production in 2020.
+Powerwise, along with the other winning designs, is slated for production in the future.
 Pictured, is a preliminary, still non-functional, prototype.